nlp-grp/nlp-grp.github.io/_pages/allnews.md

 # USF NLP Group Speaker Series

-Welcome to the USF NLP Group Speaker Series page!
 This series aims to bring together thought leaders and experts in the field of Natural Language Processing (NLP) to share their knowledge, research, and insights with our community.
 The talks are designed to foster collaboration, spark new ideas, and enhance learning for students, researchers, and professionals in NLP.

 ## Upcoming Talks